 It’s surely a healthier option compared to white bread or even whole wheat bread.
 It’s packed with minerals and vitamins that are missing in regular bread types.

-While most consumers agree that it’s the more nutritious option, you should look it up first if you have digestive or related medical conditions.
+While most consumers agree that sourdough bread is the more nutritious option, you should look it up first if you have digestive or related medical conditions.

 · Pullman Bread: White bread’s more sophisticated cousin